awsdocs/amazon-lex-developer-guide/doc_source/API_runtime_PostContent.md

  Map of key/value pairs representing the session\-specific context information\.

  ** [slots](#API_runtime_PostContent_ResponseSyntax) **   <a name="lex-runtime_PostContent-response-slots"></a>
 Map of zero or more intent slots \(name/value pairs\) Amazon Lex detected from the user input during the conversation\.
+The field is base\-64 encoded\.
 Amazon Lex creates a resolution list containing likely values for a slot\.
 The value that it returns is determined by the `valueSelectionStrategy` selected when the slot type was created or updated\.
 If `valueSelectionStrategy` is set to `ORIGINAL_VALUE`, the value provided by the user is returned, if the user value is similar to the slot values\.
 If `valueSelectionStrategy` is set to `TOP_RESOLUTION` Amazon Lex returns the first value in the resolution list or, if there is no resolution list, null\.
 If you don't specify a `valueSelectionStrategy`, the default is `ORIGINAL_VALUE`\.

  ** [slotToElicit](#API_runtime_PostContent_ResponseSyntax) **   <a name="lex-runtime_PostContent-response-slotToElicit"></a>